Does Medicare Cover Scales ?

 Medicare is not there to help prevent elderly from having accidents in the home.

-All that Medicare covers has to be “medically necessary”, and as you will see if your read to the end, this does differ from other funding sources which are there to provide equipment which helps the elderly with avoiding accidents, or just makes living at home possible.
+All that Medicare covers has to be “medically necessary”, and as you will see, if you read to the end, this does differ from other funding sources which are there to provide equipment which helps the elderly with avoiding accidents, or just makes living at home possible.

 Medicare, for instance, does not cover any of the following –